kokoko3k/koko-aio-slang/docs.md

     Cut curvature ears;
         If you see weird image repetition try this.

-**Bezel:**
+**Bezel:**<br>
-    Draws a monitor frame with simulated reflections from the game content.
+    Draws a monitor frame with simulated reflections from the game content.<br>
-    The monitor frame is an image loaded by the shader and is shipped in the "textures" shader subdirectory, named "monitor\_body.png" It has been made with the following rules that may come handy only if you want to edit it; otherwise go on.
+    The monitor frame is an image loaded by the shader and is shipped<br>
+    in the "textures" shader subdirectory, named "monitor\_body.png"<br>
+    It has been made with the following rules that may come handy<br>
+    only if you want to edit it; otherwise go on.<br>
-    - The red channel represents the luminance information
+    - The red channel represents the luminance information<br>
-    - The green channel represents the highlights
+    - The green channel represents the highlights<br>
-    - The alpha channel in the inner frame represents the part of the bezel that will be filled by the game content
+    - The alpha channel in the inner frame represents the part of the bezel<br>
+      that will be filled by the game content<br>
-    - The blue channel represents the part of the bezel that will be filled by the game reflection.
+    - The blue channel represents the part of the bezel that will be filled by the game reflection.<br>

     Straight
         Use a straight bezel instead of a curved one.